 While fragmented data and the digital platform technology gap are significant hurdles for transformation, perhaps the most important challenge to overcome is the Social Gap or divide between business and IT.
 True transformation requires that you harness the full power of your entire organization.

 Enterprise-grade tools are accessible only by IT and developers, while the digital business initiatives are being driven by business users across the company.
 Since IT is not able to keep up with all the integration requests from the business, it has resulted in a vicious cycle of rogue IT in departments leading to poor visibility, lack of governance, high corporate risk, and a huge divide between business and IT.
 IT and business teams using different tools and working at different speeds, on different wavelengths, for different purposes is the biggest obstacle to companies becoming dynamic digital businesses.
 Bi-modal IT (control OR productivity) is a Faustian bargain; your company needs both to succeed.

-More than ever, businesses need an intelligent automation tool that bridges this divide, aligns the organization, and makes it viable for business users to create robust automations in collaboration with IT for governance, compliance, transparency, and security.
+More than ever, businesses need an enterprise automation tool that bridges this divide, aligns the organization, and makes it viable for business users to create robust automations in collaboration with IT for governance, compliance, transparency, and security.
 Business users should also be able to operate these integrations themselves.
-An intelligent automation platform must be accessible to all and work differently, drive teaming and governance between business and IT, and leverage the power of business community to execute faster and smarter.
+An enterprise automation platform must be accessible to all and work differently, drive teaming and governance between business and IT, and leverage the power of the business community to execute faster and smarter.
 Specifically:

 Going digital requires ‘digital literacy’ far outside of IT.

 Business users must be able to automate workflows themselves or maintain those created by IT so they can make ongoing changes as needed.
 “Citizen developers” and “citizen integrators” are among the most misused terms when it comes to integration platforms, because: